SPINDUX/QSYS-Clipsal-Control/README.md

 > DyNet 1 only supports areas up to 255.
 If you are working with DyNet 2 areas greater than 255, you can perform address translations on the DyNet 2 gateway.

-> Area information is configured in the *Dynalite System Builder* software.
+> Area information is configured in the *Clipsal Toolkit* software.

 ##### Join